-The biggest party weekend of the season is just a few days away.
+The biggest party weekend of the season is right around the corner.
 If you’ve got a few dozen friends and family members on the way but you’re not quite finished putting together the menu or décor, we’ve got some outdoor party ideas and tips straight from Annie that will help make your planning—and party day—go a whole lot smoother.

 Create an easy two- or three-color palette.
 Sticking to just a few colors makes it easy to coordinate your table linens and décor, and will give your outdoor party major visual pop.
 Go high-contrast with one dark and one light hue, or try mixing a few summery colors of the same intensity, like tangerine, lemon, and fuchsia.